ReCheck-io/recheck-verifier/README.md

 3. By selecting action type you can verify if the file has been registered, uploaded, shared or opened.

-4. If applicable you must enter sender ID or use [MetaMask](https://metamask.io/) button for yours.
+4. You must enter sender ID or use [MetaMask](https://metamask.io/) button for yours.

 5. If applicable you must enter receiver ID or use [MetaMask](https://metamask.io/) button for yours.